Most people think having multiple passports is just for the “James Bonds” and super wealthy of this world.

 You cannot be away from Portugal for longer than six months in a row.

 In addition, you will also be expected to prove basic proficiency in Portuguese (A2 language level) if you wish to apply for citizenship.

 After five years of temporary residency in Portugal, you will be eligible for permanent residency and citizenship.
 Portugal is by far one of the easiest countries to get citizenship in the EU (without ancestry).

 Just like Portugal, with a Belgian passport, you could live and work anywhere in the EU.
 Unlike Portugal, however, which requires only financial means, Belgium is one the easiest European passports to obtain for those looking to start a business.

 So, what’s involved?

 First of all, you’ll need to establish economic ties in Belgium through one of two options:

-Belgium offers the professional card to applicants who can help grow its economy, either by creating jobs, increasing exports, investing in fixed assets, by offering underrepresented services in Belgium, or by adding economic value in some other way.
+Belgium offers a Professional card to applicants who can help grow its economy, either by creating jobs, increasing exports, investing in fixed assets, offering underrepresented services in Belgium or adding economic value in some other way.